-This leaflet has been written to help you understand more about dissecting cellulitis of the scalp.
-It tells you what it is, what it is caused by, what you can do about it, and where you can find out more about it.
+This leaflet has been written to help you understand more about dissecting cellulitis (DCS) of the scalp.
+It tells you what it is, what causes it, what you can do about it, and where you can find out more about it.

 What is dissecting cellulitis of the scalp?

-The condition is occasionally referred to as perifolliculitis capitis abscedens et suffodiens.
-It usually affects darker-skinned adult men, especially those of Afro-Caribbean origin, but can affect any race, sex or age.
+The condition is sometimes called “perifolliculitis capitis abscedens et suffodiens” or “Hoffman’s Disease”.
+It is commonest in adult men of Afro-Caribbean descent, but can affect any race, sex, or age.

 What causes dissecting cellulitis of the scalp?